MuhammadSalmanAziz/Python-For-AI/README.md

 - Automate tasks and analyze your own data.
 - Extend Python’s capabilities using popular third-party packages for data analysis and visualization.
 - Access real-time information through APIs.

+## Instructor

+Learn directly from **Andrew Ng**, a globally recognized AI leader known for his engaging teaching style.
+With over 8 million students worldwide, Andrew has helped countless individuals build foundational skills in AI and machine learning.